Test Your Powered Toothbrush Knowledge!

 Disclosure: This quiz is sponsored content from DenMat as part of our sponsored partner program.

-Now let's test your powered toothbrush knowledge!
+Let's test your powered toothbrush knowledge!

 While brushing the teeth of a geriatric person in a long-term care facility, caregivers prefer to use a manual toothbrush rather than a powered toothbrush.